timhyc19/keeper-app/README.md

 # keeper-app
 A post and delete note page made using react.
+Concepts taught from Udemy Web Dev Bootcamp.
 Topics included:
 - JSX and Babel
 - Inline styling, components